mitarnik04/MicroUnit/docs/mocking.md

 use Exception;

-//In this example we mock a class but you can also mock abstract classes and interfaces of course. class UserService {
+// In this example we mock a class but you can also mock abstract classes and interfaces of course. class UserService {

     public function __construct(protected string $prefix = '') {}